mrksbrg/adas-pro-sivic/README.md

 - `max_ranges` = array of maximum values for `ped_x`, `ped_y`, `ped_orient`, `ped_speed`, `car_speed`, respectively.

 #### Troubleshooting
 - Sometimes the background service DCPSInforRepo does not start properly with ESI Pro-SiVIC.
-Try starting it manually from the bin folder in the ESI Pro-SiVIC installation using the command `DCPSInfoRepo -o f:/temp/repo.ior -ORBListenEndpoints iiop://:4242` (replace the path to match the location of your local repo.ior)
+Try starting it manually from the bin folder in the ESI Pro-SiVIC installation using the command `DCPSInfoRepo -o f:/temp/repo.ior -ORBListenEndpoints iiop://:4242` (replace the path to match the location of your local repo.ior) Run the following command in MATLAB and verify in the Pro-SiVIC log that the command has been received: `ret=sendCommand('PLAY','localhost')`

 ## scripts
 Supporting scripts to reproduce our results.
 Instructions will follow when the paper manuscript has been finished.